johnsonjh/dps8m-proxy/README.md

 * ✅ Full IPv6 support
 * ✅ Access control whitelist/blacklist (by IP address or CIDR block)
 * ✅ Independent console and session logging (by date/time and host)
-* ✅ Automatic log-file compression (using gzip, xz, or zstandard)
+* ✅ Automatic log‑file compression (using gzip, xz, or zstandard)
 * ✅ Banners for accepted, denied, and blocked connections (configurable per target)
 * ✅ Session connection monitoring and idle time tracking (with optional timeouts)
 * ✅ Interactive connection management for administrators